battlerealmsmodeditor/BattleRealmsMapPacks/README.md

 ## How to install

-- By extract Levels in zip folder to main Battle Realms folder.
+- By extract Levels in zip folder to main Battle Realms folder (Drag and Drop).

 ![](https://raw.githubusercontent.com/KravitzMC/BattleRealmsMapPacks/main/toturial.png)